off-roaders/off-road-workshop-icra-2025/index.md

 - Multi-modal perception
 - Self-supervised learning
 - Sim-to-real transfer
+- Sensor fusion techniques (modalities such as radar, thermal, and event camera).
+- Learning-based methods for off-road navigation
 - Online adaptation
 - Traversability estimation
 - Foundation models for navigation
 - Heterogeneous collaborative robots
+- Data collection and generation techniques for off-road environments
-- Off-road driving dataset
+- off-road driving datasets
+- Cross-domain transfer for off-road applications
+- Scene understanding and reconstruction (e.g. but not limited to, NeRF, Neural Representations)
+- Open-set visual recognition methods under constrained conditions (image and video classification, object detection, and segmentation)
 - Safe robot operation in uncertain and dynamic environments
 - Planning without prior knowledge of an environment
 - Approaches to off-road driving that work on multiple types of robots
-- Long-term localization and mapping in complex environments
+- Long-term localization and mapping in complex/GPS-denied environments
 - Representations of terrain that model physical properties and robot-environment interaction